-Death -- one of life's great unknowns, yet it comes to all of us.
+(CNN) — Death -- life's greatest unknown, and yet it comes to all of us.

 This perhaps explains our fascination not just with death, but, in some cases, with the very places people have died.

-So-called "dark tourism" has become a popular pastime in recent years, with tour agencies guiding travelers around catacombs in Paris, the killing fields of Cambodia and Chernobyl, among many others.
+Dark tourism has become a popular pastime in recent years, with tour agencies guiding travelers around maze-like catacombs and Chernobyl, among many others.

-Such locales needn't have seen the demise of hundreds of people -- the loss of an individual cultural or political icon can be just as emotive.
+Such locales needn't have seen the demise of the many -- the loss of an individual cultural or political icon can be just as emotive.

 These places and the events that occurred there, often combining death, fame and power, can become a final reminder of the movements or messages their victims represented.

-We've picked out 11 assassinations that have echoed down the years, some from as far back as 2,000 years ago, that still evoke curiosity.
+We've picked out 11 assassinations that have echoed down the years, some from as far back as 2,000 years ago, that still evoke curiosity -- and travel.

 You can walk all these areas yourself, take guided tours or visit museums to learn more.

-1. Julius Caesar, stabbed in the Theater of Pompey, Rome, 44 BC
+Stabbed in the Theater of Pompey, Ancient Rome.
+44 BC

-The stabbing of Julius Caesar was a bloody, political killing that makes subsequent assassinations look dull in comparison.
+The stabbing of Julius Caesar was a bloody, intriguing political killing that makes subsequent assassinations look simple dull in comparison.

 It also set a precedent for conspiracy; up to 60 senators were involved in the plot to put an end to Caesar's one-man rule.